-On the long desert drive to Las Vegas one of the most interesting places you can stop is the famous ghost town, owned by Knotts Berry Farm, known as Calico Ghost Town.
-This unique representation of the history of California in this area is a great way to explore and interact with history.
-While it is more geared to younger kids and a little to updated for my liking it is a still worth a visit as there is a ton to see and photograph.
+On the long desert drive to Las Vegas, one of the most exciting places you can stop is the famous ghost town, owned by Knotts Berry Farm, known as Calico Ghost Town.
+This unique representation of the history of California in this area is a great place to explore with the whole family.
+While it is more geared to younger kids and a little too updated for my liking it is a still worth a visit as there is a ton to see and photograph.
 Check out my full review.

 - Adults – $8

 - Youth (6-15) – $5

 - Children (Under 5) – Free